 What else happens in the year?

 So much!
 We mentions off peak times above – did you know that there are certain times of each and every day when spot prices are low?
-At Flick we have our eyes and ears on the market, so we can tell you exactly when the least people are using their electricity (also known as ‘off-peak’ times).
+At Flick we have our eyes and ears on the market, so we can tell you exactly when the least people are using their electricity (this is what’s known as ‘off-peak’ times).
 Less users means less demand and lower spot prices.
 And if you’re aware of these off-peak times, you can be a bit more picky about when you use your power each day.
 Think of the savings over the course of the year!

 But what about price spikes?